The Stress – Metabolism Connection

 Let me know what you think:

-The key to understanding the profound link between metabolism and stress is the central nervous system (CNS).
+The key to understanding the stress metabolism is the central nervous system (CNS).
 The portion of the CNS that exerts the greatest influence on gastrointestinal function is called the autonomic nervous system (ANS).
 This aspect of the nervous system is responsible for getting your stomach churning, the enzymatic secretions in the digestive process flowing, and keeping the dynamic process of nutrient absorption into the bloodstream on the move.
 The ANS also tells your body when not to be in digesting mode, such as when there’s no food in your belly or when you’re in fight-or-flight response.

 Two subdivisions of the ANS help it accomplish its dual task of digestive arousal and digestive inhibition: the sympathetic and parasympathetic branches.
 The sympathetic branch activates the stress response and suppresses digestive activity.
 The parasympathetic branch relaxes the body and activates digestion.
 It might be helpful to think of these two parts of the nervous system as on-and-off switches.